emilerik/100daysofcode/README.md

 I worked on the basic layout today, and I've really come to like tachyons.
 Small CSS fixes and things like flexbox is really handy to use it for.

 Right now, I'm thinking of doing a table layout, where each post is a row in the table.
 Maybe you could click it to expand, and see more information about the post.
-Next step is to make a way of adding a post.
+Next step is to make a way of adding a post, and obviously make it look prettier.

 ![Day 84](./screenshots/84.png?raw=true)